 The development also includes the construction of a port 2 & 3 storey convent building providing 10 apartments.
-The convent building is linked to a refurbished historical stable building and single storey oratory which ????? buildings within the development.
+The convent building is linked to a refurbished historical stable building and single storey oratory.

 The refurbished stable building which was in a dilapidated state was converted to current building within the development.